FAQ — Alta Vista: Recreation Centers - TD amenities - Activity Suggestions

 Northwoods Blvd. down to Donner Pass Road backs up at peak times, especially right after it snows due to cars taking it easy down the steep (10%) grade to the stop sign at Donner Pass Road.
 To avoid this traffic snarl, take Alder Creek Road: Go down the back side of Skislope Way (turn left, uphill, when you get out of the driveway of Alta Vista): After 2.3 miles, Skislope Way ends at Alder Creek Road.
 Turn right and follow it all the way down the mountain, until after about 4 miles, it intersects with Hwy 89.
 Turn right and, after about 2 miles and 2 roundabouts, get to Interstate 80.
 Take 80 West (right) if you want to go to Truckee, Squaw, Alpine, or Tahoe City, following the signs once on the freeway.
 Take 80 East to go to Reno.
 Stay on 89, which at this point has become Hwy 267, to Northstar or Lake Tahoe East Shore (Nevada Side) and Heavenly Valley.

-To get to the attractive Downtown Truckee shopping/restaurant neighborhood, turn right (first exit) at the second roundabout, just before 89 meets with Interstate 80. and follow the signs to Donner Pass Road.
+To get to the attractive Downtown Truckee shopping/restaurant neighborhood, take the first exit at the second roundabout, just before 89 meets with Interstate 80. and follow the signs to Donner Pass Road.

-To get to Sugarbowl, take the front side of Skislope Way down to Donner Pass Road (turning right when exiting the driveway of Alta Vista, and also at the traffic light with Donner Pass Road).
-Then stay on Donner Pass Rd. / old 40 if possible (may be closed due to snow).
-Shorter, and great views of Donner Lake along that way.
+To get to Sugarbowl, take the front side of Skislope Way down to Donner Pass Road (turning right when exiting the driveway of Alta Vista).
+Then turn right at the traffic light with Donner Pass Road) and stay on Donner Pass Road (old Hwy 40) if possible (may be closed due to snow but is shorter, and offers great views of Donner Lake along that way).

 Summer Activities: